joeykhtx/KaliLinuxWindowsInstall/README.md

 <h2>Description</h2>
-In this example, we will installing The Kali Linux Distro onto our Windows computer using Oracle VM Virtual Box.
+In this example, we will be installing The Kali Linux Distro onto our Windows computer using Oracle VM Virtual Box.
-These are three main steps to it get up an running. <br />
+These are three main steps to it get up and running. <br />
 <br />
  - Install Oracle VM VirtualBox on the host machine.<br />
  - Import the Kali Linux Distribution to Oracle VM VirtualBox.<br />
- - Adjust setting in the Oracle VM VirtualBox Manager.<br />
+ - Adjust settings in the Oracle VM VirtualBox Manager.<br />
 <br />
-Lets walk though it!
+Let's walk through it!
 <br />
 <br />